 NOTE: If the 32-bit compatibility libraries are not installed on a 64-bit Linux system, the shared services fail to start the inventory collector and display the error message libstdc++.so.5 is required to run the Inventory Collector.
 The srvadmin-cm.rpm provides the binaries for the inventory collector.
-For the list of RPMs that srvadmin-cm depends on, see the Dell OpenManage Server Administrator Installation Guide.
+For the list of RPMs that srvadmin-cm depends on, see the Dell OpenManage Server Administrator Installation Guide available at support.dell.com/manuals.